eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/6-contract-negotiation.md

 ## Creating a new Contract Negotiation

-To trigger the process, the Data Consumer POSTs against his own Control Plane.
+To trigger the process, the Data Consumer POSTs against their own Control Plane.

 ```http
 POST /v2/contractnegotiations HTTP/1.1